slcs-jsc/jurassic/docs/manual/overview.md

 JURASSIC is implemented in the C programming language with a modular architecture that separates ray tracing, radiative transfer, spectroscopy, and retrieval components.
-The model supports hybrid MPI–OpenMP parallelization and is designed for efficient execution on multicore CPUs and high-performance computing systems.
+The model supports workflow-level parallelism, OpenMP acceleration across the tool suite, and MPI-based task distribution for retrieval workflows, and is designed for efficient execution on multicore CPUs and high-performance computing systems.

 Automated tests and example projects are provided to verify correct installation and numerical behaviour.
 Model outputs have been